Fëanor: House of Fëanor

 All the characters shown are Elves.
 The above tree follows the late note The Shibboleth of Fëanor.
-In the published Silmarillion, the birth order of Fëanor's sons is Maedhros, Maglor, Celegorm, Caranthir, Curufin (father of Celebrimbor), Amrod, and Amras; Fëanor's half-sisters Findis and Lalwen do not appear.
+In The Silmarillion, the birth order of Fëanor's sons is Maedhros, Maglor, Celegorm, Caranthir, Curufin (father of Celebrimbor), Amrod, and Amras; Fëanor's half-sisters Findis and Lalwen do not appear.

 Development

 Fëanor was originally named Curufinwë ("skilful [son of] Finwë") in Tolkien's fictional language of Quenya.
 He is known as Fëanáro, "spirit of fire" in Quenya, from fëa ("spirit") and nár ("flame").
 Fëanáro is his "mother-name" or Amilessë, the name given by an Elf's mother at, or some years after, birth and it was one of their true names.

 Tolkien wrote at least four versions of the Oath of Fëanor itself, as found in The History of Middle-earth.
 The three earliest versions are found in The Lays of Beleriand: in alliterative verse (circa 1918–1920s), in chapter 2, "Poems Early Abandoned" The Flight of the Noldoli from Valinor.
 Lines 132–141; in rhyming couplets (circa 1928), in chapter 3, "The Lay of Leithian".
 Canto VI, lines 1628–1643; and in a different form as restated by Celegorm, third son of Fëanor, in chapter 3, "The Lay of Leithian."
 Canto VI, lines 1848–1857.
 A later version is found in Morgoth's Ring.
 Fëanor is among those major characters whom Tolkien, who also used to illustrate his writings, supplied with a distinct heraldic device.